 In this work, we are mainly focused on the Domain Services part of Active Directory (AD DS).
-It is the core part which manages users and computers and allows sysadmins to organize the data into logical hierarchies.
-AD DS also provides services for security certificates, Single Sign-On (SSO), LDAP, and rights management.
+It is a essential part which is designed to manages users, devices and other resources of the domain.
+Active Directory is used by system administrators to manage the entities and organize them in the tree-like logical structures.
+AD DS also provides services for security certificates, Single Sign-On (SSO), LDAP, and rights management [9].
 There are two important classes of objects we will focus on: container classes and account classes.
 Containers are objects designed to hold other objects such as OrganizationalUnit or GroupPolicyContainers.
 Account classes are objects which represent a specific entity in the structure.
 An obvious example is the User object, although Computer objects are also part of this class.
 In the following subsections, we will examine objects that are used later in the thesis in detail.